 Note that my first two self-published books are still available for purchase.
 You can find reviews and product information on my site (findingyourself.bigcartel.com) while you’re there you can also take a look at the accompanying products.
 Be sure to stay in the loop by following @chooseyoualways on Instagram.

 Secondly, a third book is in the making and set to release soon, my first urban novel.
-If you haven’t already read the snippets, click below.
+If you haven’t already read the snippet, click below.

 Last but not least, being as though I am expecting and I am a soon to be mama, I had to represent for the little ones.
 You can now shop for baby clothes with me @mumstyledme on Instagram!